eyeseaevan/rpackages/README.md

 Example
 -------

-This is an example showing to to view fatal car accidents in Florida:
+This is an example showing how to view fatal car accidents in Florida:

 ``` r
 library(rpackages)